-In Year 1, you take 5 core modules.
+In Year 1, you take five core modules.

-In Year 2, you take 3 core modules and choose 1 option module.
+In Year 2, you take three core modules and choose one option module.

-In Year 3, you take 3 compulsory modules, including a School of Arts Elective, and choose 1 option module.
+In Year 3, you take three compulsory modules and choose one option module.

-In Year 4, you take 3 core modules: the publishing project, an independent reading portfolio and an extended writing project.
-You also choose 1 option module.
+In Year 4, you take three core modules: the publishing project, an independent reading portfolio and an extended writing project.
+You also choose one option module.